awslabs/yesiscan/README.md

 it will create a new file with a `.tar` extension so that the tar iterator can open it cleanly.

+#### bzip2

+The bzip2 iterator can decompress bzip and bzip2 files.
+This does what you expect and can match extensions like `.bz`, `.bz2`, `.bzip2`, and even `.tbz` and `.tbz2`.
+In the last two cases it will create a new file with a `.tar` extension so that the tar iterator can open it cleanly.

 #### http

 The http iterator can download files from http sources.
 Because many git sources